yash251/substreams/docs/new/how-to-guides/starknet.md

 ## Prerequisites

 - Docker and VS Code installed and up-to-date.
-- Visit the [Getting Started Guide](https://github.com/streamingfast/substreams-starter) to initialize your development environment.
+- Visit the [Getting Started Guide](https://github.com/streamingfast/substreams-starter) to initialize your Dev Container.

 ## Step 1: Initialize Your Starknet Substreams Project

-1. Open your development environment and run the following command to initialize your project:
+1. Open your Dev Container and run the following command to initialize your project:

     ```bash
     substreams init